 - i.
-Number of Recovery Residences; - ii.
-Number of residents in each residence opened; - iii.
-Compliance with NARR standards; - iv.
-Number and type of recovery support services provided; - v.
-Government Performance and Results Act (GPRA) data collection for intakes and follow-ups.
+Number of Recovery Residences;

+- ii.
+Number of residents in each residence opened;

+- iii.
+Compliance with NARR standards;

+- iv.
+Number and type of RSS provided;

+- v.
+GPRA data collection for intakes and follow-ups.

 The grantee may propose additional outcome measures specific to their project, subject to DBH approval.